Read below to find out more about our changes and new strategy.

 The official swap using the Aion bridge finalized December, 2018.
 However, if you do still have Aion you can follow this guide in order to submit a service ticket and have your Aion manually swapped.
 As this is a manual process it does take time to process.
 We are currently working on ways to improve visibility to our community on outstanding tickets and to accelerate the process of processing tickets.

 Thanks for your patience.
-We are monitoring the SWAP process and will be manually processing your requests.
+We are monitoring the SWAP process and will be processing requests submitted to the Aion ERC20 Swap Tool (https://swap.theoan.com/).
 Going forward, we will share the following swap details with the community on a monthly basis.
-Information below summarizes swap activities during the last month as of Feb 19, 2021.
+Information below summarizes swap activities during the last month as of April 19, 2021.

 Reasons that prevent a successful swap include (1) tokens already swapped (duplicate request), (2) incorrectly signed ETH message, (3) ETH address does not own Aion, and (4) no native Aion address provided in signed message.Please review the Aion Token Swap instructions before creating a swap request to ensure the best probability of success: https://docs-aion.theoan.com/docs/token-swap.